dongzhang84/Udacity-DS-nanodegree/README.md

 **Requirements**

-This project used python with its update-to-date libraries, including:
+This project used Python 3.8.2 with its update-to-date libraries, including:

     numpy
     pandas